Lieke Martens: 2020–21 season

-In the first match of the 2020–21 league season, Barcelona played in the first version of the women's El Clásico, where Martens subbed on and scored Barcelona's third of four goals against Los Blancos.
+In the first match of the 2020–21 league season, Barcelona played in the first version of the Women's Clásico, where Martens subbed on and scored Barcelona's third of four goals against Las Blancas.
 Later that season, she participated in another historic league match when Barcelona played against rivals Espanyol at the Camp Nou, the first women's football team to play a competitive match at the stadium.
 She was substituted on in the 65th minute, and scored Barcelona's fourth goal of the match.
 Barcelona finished as league winners in May 2021 after winning 26 straight matches.

 Martens began her 2020–21 Champions League season by scoring 3 goals in 2 matches against Dutch side PSV in the Round of 32.
 In the Round of 16, Barcelona faced Fortuna Hjørring.
 Martens was injured for the first match of the tie, and for the second match of the tie, she came into the match as a substitute where she recorded an assist.
 Martens was used as a substitute in both matches of the quarterfinals against Manchester City, where Barcelona won 4–2 on aggregate.
 In the second leg of the semifinals of the 2020–21 UEFA Women's Champions League, Martens scored a brace against PSG.
 Her two goals brought the aggregate score to 3–2 in Barcelona's favor and sent them to their second ever UWCL Final.
 Martens started the final on 16 May 2021, and was one of Barcelona's most involved forwards.
 She assisted Barcelona's fourth and final goal, a dribble down the wing and a cross into the box that was finished by Caroline Graham Hansen.
 Martens ended the competition having scored five goals and giving one assist in seven games, and was included in the UWCL Squad of the Season.